Black Friars' Monastery of Stockholm: Researching the Venus quarter

 It was not until the year 1337 that this issue was resolved.
 The recently crowned King Magnus IV donated one of his crown lands, located inside the old thirteenth century city walls at today's Prästgatan–Österlånggatan, to the Black Friars.
 The following year he also gave a larger sum of money to the Black Friars, but the monastery could not be built until Pope Clement VI issued a permit in 1343.
 The reason for the delay was discord between him and the friars in Strängnäs.
 Toward the end of the fourteenth century, the monastery had already acquired certain fame.

-In 1359, according to some historians, the young Swedish queen Beatrice of Bavaria and her newborn son were buried in the cloister of the monastery, as was Queen Richardis in 1377.
+In 1359, according to some historians, the young Swedish queen Beatrix of Bavaria and her newborn son were buried in the cloister of the monastery, as was Queen Richardis in 1377.

 The monastery was destroyed by a severe fire that hit Stadsholmen in the year 1407, and some of the friars were even killed in the blaze.
 In a short period, the monastery was rebuilt, bigger and more beautiful than before.
 The new monastery was Stockholm's largest and played a political role in the city at that time.
 It was here that Charles Knutsson (the future King Charles II) was appointed Rikshövitsman (Kingdom Captain) during the Engelbrekt rebellion of 1436, and Sten Sture the Elder took office as Riksföreståndare (Regent) in 1501.

 After the Siege of Tre Kronor (castle) on 9 May 1502, the defeated Queen, Christina of Saxony, was kept prisoner here by Sten Sture the Elder.

 In 1929 the antiquarian and later City Curator Tord O: son Nordberg conducted a comprehensive examination and measurement of the blocks Venus and Juno.
 He found remains of medieval walls indicating, as he saw it, a likelihood that the monastery buildings for the most part had been in the Venus block and the church in the neighbouring Juno block.
 It is assumed that the monastery basement during the late Middle Ages was leased to a wine merchant to serve as a local restaurant with direct entrance from the street, but without access to the monastery itself.